ananyan/ananyan.github.io/_projects/2_project.md

 **Time:** September - December 2018
 **Team:** 5 (MechE)

 Developed as part of 2.008, Design & Manufacturing II.
+My role in this project involved designing the mold for the thermoformed "foam," machining the mold for the coffee part (using both conversational milling and CAM), optimizing the parameters for injection molding the base,  manufacturing the injection-molded base, and assisting with assembly.

 ## The Problem
 The goal of this project was to design a yo-yo for manufacturing at scale.